VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

 \subsection{Signal Segmentation Algorithm}

-To render complex waveforms such as audio signals on vibration units (DR2), we implemented a signal segmentation algorithm that converted high-frequency input signals to low-frequency serial commands (Figure \ref{fig:sec3_signal_segmentation}).For instance, consider an input waveform of 44100 Hz audio signals that composed of 200 Hz and 5 Hz sine waves.
-High-frequency components (200 Hz) in the waveform were extracted using a short-time Fourier transform (STFT), which captured how the dominant frequency changed over time.
-Low-frequency components (5 Hz) were extracted using a Hilbert transform, which captured the envelope of the waveform.
-Both components were downsampled to 200 Hz and sent to vibration units.
-Since our frequency levels ranged from 123 Hz to 384 Hz, the segmentation threshold was set to 100 Hz.
-Frequency components above 100 Hz were rendered using frequency levels, while components below 100 Hz were rendered using intensity levels.
-The technical evaluations in Section \ref{section4:technical_evaluation} demonstrated that this algorithm could reliably render complex waveforms such as audio signals using serial command control.
+To render complex waveforms like audio signals (DR2), we implemented a signal segmentation algorithm to convert high-frequency input signals to low-frequency serial commands (Figure \ref{fig:sec3_signal_segmentation}).
+For example, a 44100 Hz audio signal with 200 Hz and 5 Hz sine waves would be processed using a short-time Fourier transform (STFT) to extract high-frequency components (main frequency) and a Hilbert transform for low-frequency components (envelope).
+Both components were then downsampled to 200 Hz and sent to vibration units.
+Components above 100 Hz would be transmitted via frequencies, and those below 100 Hz as intensities.
+Technical evaluation (Section \ref{section4:technical_evaluation}) confirmed the algorithm 's reliability in rendering complex waveforms.